syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

 {% endhighlight %}

-The following screen shot displays the **Bubble Chart.**
+The following screenshot displays **bubble chart:**

 ![](Chart-Types_images/BubbleChart.png)

-## Combination Chart
+## Combination chart

-A **combination Chart** combines two or more series types in a single Chart.
-But there are some limitations in the combination Chart.
+The **combination chart** combines two or more series types in a single chart, but there are some limitations in the combination chart.
 They are:

-1. Can’t combine Column and Bar series.
+1. The combination chart cannot combine column and bar series.
-2. Pie Chart can’t be used with other series types.
+2. The pie chart cannot be used with other series types.

 {% highlight html %}